Kaelan MoatManaging Director and Senior Scientific Lead, Evidence Products and Processes

-His research focuses on how to support the use of research evidence in health system policymaking, with a particular focus on both the evaluation of innovative mechanisms designed to increase the likelihood that research will be used to inform policy decisions, and on better understanding the influence that political factors have on these mechanisms and their use.
+His research focuses on how to support the use of research evidence in health- and social-system policymaking, with a particular focus on both the evaluation of innovative mechanisms designed to increase the likelihood that research will be used to inform policy decisions, and on better understanding the influence that political factors have on these mechanisms and their use.
 He has also been involved in delivering workshops both internationally and in Canada to policymakers and stakeholders in order to support their efforts in finding and using research.
 He holds a B.H.Sc. from Western University, an M.Sc. from the London School of Economics (U.K.), and a PhD from McMaster University.

 - Assistant Professor (part-time), Department of Health Evidence and Impact (HEI)

 - Member, Centre for Health Economics and Policy Analysis (CHEPA)

 Activities and outputs

 Forum launches new training model to support stakeholders and policymakersDec 11, 2019|Last month, the Forum received a request from the World Health Organization’s Regional Office for Europe to provide timely support to EVIPNet te...
 Read more

 New monthly evidence service launched for Social Systems EvidenceSep 30, 2019|Starting this month, registered users of Social Systems Evidence will be able to subscribe to monthly updates via email of new evidence that addresses...
 Read more